morganmayday/mayday-nix/README.md

 ```

 This is my customized NixOS config, commented rigorously for the use of others.
+RUNME.sh will, when completed, edit all files except hw-cfg to use your hostname, profile name, etc.